 - Adrenal Insufficiency– Addison’s disease is caused as a result of insufficient adrenalin secretion.
 The symptoms like fatigue, dehydration and skin changes indicate Addison’s disease.

-- Cushing’s Disease– Hypersecretion of pituitary gland hormone may result in an overactive adrenal gland.
-This is a condition similar to Cushing’s syndrome which occurs in people with high corticosteroid levels.
+- Cushing’s Disease– Hypersecretion of ACTH from pituitary gland may result in an overactive adrenal gland.
+This is a type of Cushing’s syndrome, which occurs in people with high corticosteroid levels.

 - Acromegaly (Gigantism)– The hypersecretion of growth hormone from the pituitary gland in kids results in the development of an abnormally large body.

-- Hyperthyroidism– When the thyroid gland produces enough thyroxine hormone, it results in hyperthyroidism.
+- Hyperthyroidism– When the thyroid gland produces more thyroxine hormone, it results in hyperthyroidism.
 The symptoms include fast heart rate, sweating, etc.

 - Hypothyroidism– When the thyroid gland produces less amount of thyroxine, it results in hypothyroidism.
-The symptoms include fatigue, constipation, dry skin, etc.
+The symptoms include goitre (thyroid gland enlargement), fatigue, constipation, dry skin, etc.

-On the basis of chemical classes/structure, hormones can be classified into the following:
+On the basis of chemical structure, hormones can be classified into the following:

-- Amino-acid derived hormones – They are comparatively smaller molecules that are derived from tryptophan and tyrosine amino acids.
-The norepinephrine and epinephrine are produced by the thyroid gland.
-Melatonin is secreted by the pineal gland situated in the brain which is responsible to control the sleep cycle.
+They are comparatively smaller molecules that are derived from tryptophan and tyrosine amino acids.
+The norepinephrine and epinephrine are secreted by the adrenal gland, they are commonly known as catecholamines.
+Melatonin is secreted by the pineal gland situated in the brain, which is responsible for controlling the sleep-wake cycle.

 Female Hormone List

-Some hormones present in the human body are considered to be female hormones although a few of them are produced naturally in a man’s body.
-However, the distinguishing factor of these hormones in different bodies is the role they play in the fertility of a woman and since they are more dominant in a female’s body.
+Hormones, which are responsible for female secondary sexual characteristics are known as female hormones. some of them are also produced naturally in male but in very less amount and are not dominant.
+They play a role in the fertility of a woman since they are more dominant in a female’s body.
 Listed below are female hormones:

 - Progesterone – These hormones assist in pregnancy, prepare the uterus lining for the fertilized egg and bring down the synthesis of estrogen post the stage of ovulation

-- Estrogen – Plays a major role in puberty, pregnancy, menstruation, menopause
+- Estrogen – It plays a major role in puberty, pregnancy, menstruation, menopause

 - Testosterone – Though it is considered to be a male hormone, it is similar to the amount of estrogen that is produced in men as a small amount of testosterone is also formed in women.